Joi/joi.github.io/_recipes/The-Food-Lab---Spicy-Thai-Style-Flank-Steak-Salad.md

   \ skillet\u2014split the steak crosswise in half so you can fit it in the pan.
 Flank\
   \ steak can be replaced with hanger, skirt, or flap meat."
 difficulty: ''
-directions: "1.
-To make the marinade: Combine the sugar and water in a small saucepan\
-  \ and heat over medium heat, stirring, until the sugar is completely dissolved.\
-  \ Transfer to a small bowl.
-Add the fish sauce, soy sauce, lime juice, garlic, and\
-  \ chile powder and stir to combine.
-Transfer half the marinade to a small container\
-  \ and reserve.
-Add the oil to the remaining marinade and whisk to combine.
-Place\
-  \ the flank steak in a gallon-sized zipper-lock freezer bag, add the marinade, press\
-  \ out the air, and seal the bag.
-Allow the meat to marinate in the refrigerator,\
-  \ turning occasionally, for at least 1 hour, and up to 12 hours.\n\n2.
-Remove the\
-  \ steak from the marinade and pat dry with paper towels.
-Ignite a large chimneyful\
-  \ of coals and wait until they\u2019re covered in gray ash, then spread evenly over\
-  \ one half of the grill grate.
-Put the cooking grate in place, cover, and allow\
-  \ the grill to preheat for 5 minutes.
-Or, if using a gas grill, heat one set of\
-  \ burners to high and leave the rest off.
-Scrape the cooking grates clean.\n\n3.\
-  \ Place the flank steak on the hot side of the grill and cook until well charred\
-  \ on the first side, about 3 minutes.
-Flip the steak and continue to cook until\
-  \ the second side is well charred, about 3 minutes longer.
-Transfer the steak to\
-  \ the cooler side of the grill, cover, and cook until the center of the steak registers\
-  \ 125\xB0F for medium-rare, or 135\xB0F for medium, on an instant-read thermometer,\
-  \ about 5 minutes longer.
-Transfer to a cutting board, tent with foil, and allow\
-  \ to rest for at least 5 minutes. \n\r4.
-Thinly slice the beef against the grain\
-  \ and transfer to a large bowl.
-Add the herbs, shallots, cucumber, bean sprouts,\
-  \ and reserved marinade and toss to combine.
-Serve immediately."
-html:
-  description: "<p>This is probably my favorite beef marinade of all time.
-Sweet,\
-    \ spicy, sour, and salty, it encompasses the four basic flavors of Thai cuisine.\
-    \ While there\u2019s no salt added to the recipe, the fish sauce and soy sauce\
-    \ are plenty salty.</p>\n<p>NOTES: You can also cook the meat indoors in a grill\
-    \ pan or in a large skillet\u2014split the steak crosswise in half so you can\
-    \ fit it in the pan.
-Flank steak can be replaced with hanger, skirt, or flap meat.</p>\n"
-  directions: "<ol>\n<li>\n<p>To make the marinade: Combine the sugar and water in\
-    \ a small saucepan and heat over medium heat, stirring, until the sugar is completely\
-    \ dissolved.
-Transfer to a small bowl.
-Add the fish sauce, soy sauce, lime juice,\
-    \ garlic, and chile powder and stir to combine.
-Transfer half the marinade to\
-    \ a small container and reserve.
-Add the oil to the remaining marinade and whisk\
-    \ to combine.
-Place the flank steak in a gallon-sized zipper-lock freezer bag,\
-    \ add the marinade, press out the air, and seal the bag.
-Allow the meat to marinate\
-    \ in the refrigerator, turning occasionally, for at least 1 hour, and up to 12\
-    \ hours.</p>\n</li>\n<li>\n<p>Remove the steak from the marinade and pat dry with\
-    \ paper towels.
-Ignite a large chimneyful of coals and wait until they\u2019re\
-    \ covered in gray ash, then spread evenly over one half of the grill grate.
-Put\
-    \ the cooking grate in place, cover, and allow the grill to preheat for 5 minutes.\
-    \ Or, if using a gas grill, heat one set of burners to high and leave the rest\
-    \ off.
-Scrape the cooking grates clean.</p>\n</li>\n<li>\n<p>Place the flank steak\
-    \ on the hot side of the grill and cook until well charred on the first side,\
-    \ about 3 minutes.
-Flip the steak and continue to cook until the second side is\
-    \ well charred, about 3 minutes longer.
-Transfer the steak to the cooler side\
-    \ of the grill, cover, and cook until the center of the steak registers 125\xB0\
-    F for medium-rare, or 135\xB0F for medium, on an instant-read thermometer, about\
-    \ 5 minutes longer.
-Transfer to a cutting board, tent with foil, and allow to\
-    \ rest for at least 5 minutes.</p>\n</li>\n<li>\n<p>Thinly slice the beef against\
-    \ the grain and transfer to a large bowl.
-Add the herbs, shallots, cucumber, bean\
-    \ sprouts, and reserved marinade and toss to combine.
-Serve immediately.</p>\n\
-    </li>\n</ol>\n"
-  ingredients: "<ul>\n<li><strong>For the Marinade</strong></li>\n<li>\xBD cup packed\
-    \ brown sugar</li>\n<li>\xBC cup water</li>\n<li>3 tablespoons Asian fish sauce</li>\n\
-    <li>2 tablespoons soy sauce</li>\n<li>\u2153 cup lime juice (from 3 to 4 limes)</li>\n\
-    <li>2 medium cloves garlic, minced or grated on a</li>\n<li>Microplane (about\
-    \ 2 teaspoons)</li>\n<li>1 tablespoon Thai chile powder or red pepper flakes</li>\n\
-    <li>\xBC cup vegetable oil</li>\n<li>1 flank steak (about 2 pounds)</li>\n<li><strong>For\
-    \ the Salad</strong></li>\n<li>\xBD cup loosely packed fresh mint leaves</li>\n\
-    <li>\xBD cup loosely packed fresh cilantro leaves</li>\n<li>\xBD cup loosely packed\
-    \ fresh basil leaves</li>\n<li>4 medium shallots, finely sliced (about 1 cup)</li>\n\
-    <li>1 small cucumber, cut into \xBD-inch chunks</li>\n<li>1 to 2 cups mung bean\
-    \ sprouts, rinsed and dried</li>\n</ul>\n"
-  notes: null
-  nutrition: null
 image_url: null
 ingredients: "**For the Marinade**\n\n\xBD cup packed brown sugar\n\xBC cup water\n\
   3 tablespoons Asian fish sauce\n2 tablespoons soy sauce\n\u2153 cup lime juice (from\